CubeCraftGit/agentdeploy/README.md

 ## Acknowledgments

-We would like to thank Ordiswap for their partnership, implementation information, partnership and funding to make this project happen.
+We would like to thank OrdiSwap for partnership, implementation information, partnership and funding to make this project happen.